-Where a prior authorization is required, an out-of-network provider may leverage a letter of agreement (LOA) or similar mechanism.
+Where a benefit is not covered by the member's primary insurance and the service is covered and requires authorization by Health Net Medi-Cal, an out-of-network provider may leverage a letter of agreement (LOA) or similar mechanism.
 Without an LOA or similar agreement, the provider may be at risk for billed amounts exceeding the allowable FFS rate.
 1